 What types of collagen are available?

 Our Kalumi BEAUTYfood bars are a great option if you are looking for a quick and filling snack or meal replacement.
-With 15 grams of protein and 12 grams of premium marine collagen, you will get all of the aforementioned benefits while also enjoying something made entirely of clean and filling superfood ingredients!
-With tons of vitamins, antioxidants, and collagen, you'll be glowing from the inside out.
-Plus, it's super convenient for on-the-go snacking at any time of the day.
+With 15 grams of protein and 12 grams of hydrolyzed marine collagen, you will get all of the aforementioned benefits while also enjoying something made entirely of clean and filling super-ingredients!
+With food-derived vitamins, antioxidants, and collagen, you'll be glowing from the inside out.
+Plus, it's super convenient for snacking at any time of the day and anywhere!